datatrans/apple-pay-web-sample/README.md

    on developer.apple.com

-    `ch.datatrans.applepay.domainName`: The domain you used on developer.apple.com (where you uploaded the verification file) or the Heroku domain name assigned to you (see Deployment section).
+    `ch.datatrans.applepay.domainName`: The domain you used on developer.apple.com (where you uploaded the verification file) or the Heroku domain name assigned to you (see the 'Deploy to Heroku' section).

     `ch.datatrans.applepay.displayName`: Will be shown on the touchbar during a payment.